 Permanent Deputation.
 Appointment and functions

-It is the duty of the Permanent Deputation to request that an extraordinary Plenary Sitting be held (articles 73 of the Constitution and 70 of the Senate Standing Orders) and to safeguard the powers of the House when it is not in session, or during the period between dissolution and the constitution of the new House (article 78 of the Constitution).
-The members of the Permanent Deputation retain their status as Senators even after their mandate has expired or the Senate has been dissolved.
-Once the new House has met, the Permanent Deputation must report on the issues raised and the decisions adopted during the period of dissolution.
+The duties of the Permanent Deputation include requesting the holding of and extraordinary Plenary Sitting (section 73 of the Constitution and section 70 of the Standing Orders of the Senate) and protecting the powers of the House when it is not in session and in the period when it is dissolved prior to the constitution of the new House (section 78 of the Constitution).
+The members of the Permanent Deputation retain their status as Senators even after the conclusion of their mandate or the dissolution of the Senate.
+Once the new House has assembled, the outgoing Permanent Deputation must render its account of the matters dealt with and the decisions adopted during the dissolution period.